 # # #

-Media advisory: The full study, commentary and related article are linked to this news release.
+Media advisory: The full study and commentary are linked to this news release.
+This study is being presented at the American Heart Association’s Scientific Sessions 2024.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.